hussius/deeplearning-biology/README.md

 This implementation uses a stacked autoencoder with a supervised layer on top of it to predict whether a certain type of genomic region called “CpG islands” (stretches with an overrepresentation of a sequence pattern where a C nucleotide is followed by a G) is methylated (a chemical modification to DNA that can modify its function, for instance methylation in the vicinity of a gene is often but not always related to the down-regulation or silencing of that gene.)
 This paper uses a network structure where the hidden layers in the autoencoder part have a much larger number of nodes than the input layer, so it would have been nice to read the authors’ thoughts on what the hidden layers represent.

+###Data integration

+**FIDDLE: An integrative deep learning framework for functional genomic data inference** [[preprint](http://biorxiv.org/content/early/2016/10/17/081380)][[github](https://github.com/ueser/fiddle)][[presentation](https://www.youtube.com/watch?v=pcLTUsOm5pc&feature=youtu.be&list=PLlMMtlgw6qNjROoMNTBQjAcdx53kV50cS&t=2411)]

+FIDDLE stands for Flexible Integration of Data with Deep LEarning.
+The idea (nicely explained by the author in the YouTube video above) is to model several genomic signals jointly using convolutional networks.
+This could be for example DNase-seq, ATAC-seq, ChIP-seq, TSS-seq, maybe RNA-seq signals (as in .wig files with one value per base in the genome).

 ### Single-cell applications

 **CellCnn – Representation Learning for detection of disease-associated cell subsets**